What are royalties? Definition, types and payment terms

 What are business royalties?

 Royalties are payments made to asset owners for the right to use their property, typically intellectual property.
-They provide ongoing income for licensors while giving licensees access to valuable assets.
+As the High Court of Australia has described the essence of a royalty in ATO Interpretive Decision IT 2660, they're usually calculated as a percentage of revenue or a fixed fee per unit sold.
+Royalties provide ongoing income for licensors while giving licensees access to valuable assets without full ownership.

 Key elements of royalty payments include:

-- Payment structure: Usually a percentage of revenue or fixed fee per unit
+- Payment structure: a percentage of revenue or fixed fee per unit

 Types of royalty payments

-Royalties come in different forms, depending on the nature of the asset and the business model.
-Here are three common types.
+Royalties come in different forms depending on the nature of the asset and business model.
+Understanding which type applies to your situation helps you structure agreements correctly.

 Franchise royalties

-The franchise business model is popular in fast food; 93% of McDonald's restaurants are franchised, for example.
+Franchise royalties are payments franchisees make to franchisors for the right to use their business model, branding, intellectual property, and operational systems.
+The franchise model is popular in fast food; 93% of McDonald's restaurants are franchised, for example.

 Franchisees usually pay royalties as a percentage of their gross or net revenue, although some agreements use flat fees.